Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 While many foreigners purchase property with cash, financing options are available:

-- Local Moroccan Banks: Some offer mortgages to foreigners with 30-50% down payment
+- Local Moroccan Banks: Some offer mortgages to foreigners with 30-50% down payment.

-- International Banks: With operations in Morocco may offer cross-border financing
+- International Banks: With operations in Morocco may offer cross-border financing.

-- Developer Financing: Some new developments offer payment plans
+- Developer Financing: Some new developments offer payment plans.

-- Home Country Financing: Remortgaging existing property or personal loans
+- Home Country Financing: Remortgaging existing property or personal loans.

 Tax Implications for Foreign Property Owners